opendaylight/docs/docs/release-notes/upgrade-process.rst

 Augmentation tracking has been reworked
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-As part of larger lifecycle activities, a number of implementation details have changed to the point as to render the distinction between Augmentable and AugmentationHolder interfaces superfluous.
+As part of larger life-cycle activities, a number of implementation details have changed to the point as to render the distinction between Augmentable and AugmentationHolder interfaces superfluous.
 AugmentationHolder has therefore been completely integrated into Augmentable allowing efficient implementation